lcamichigan/sigman/README.md

 * Paragraphs should be preceded by a single paragraph break; press Enter _once_ to start new paragraphs.

-* Use a right single quotation mark (’), not a straight single quote (') or a left single quotation mark (‘), to abbreviate a year.
+* Use a right single quotation mark (’), not a straight single quotation mark (') or a left single quotation mark (‘), to abbreviate a year.

     _Correct:_ George Spasyk ’49